 He made sure not to look her way when she entered the living room.
 He was still upset at her, for whatever reason.
 He watched her, out of the corner of his eye, enter the bathroom.
 He stared up at the ceiling trying to replay what had happened earlier that evening.

 The grey-eyed brunette rinsed her mouth out and spat into the sink after brushing her teeth.
 She looked up into the mirror and then sighed.
 The visit home started so well three days ago.

-The two friends had met up for dinner in Boston three weeks ago, after the thirty-year old doctor had her job interview with Boston General.
+The two friends had met up for dinner in Boston three weeks ago, after the thirty-year old doctor had her job interview with Massachusetts General.
 She had mentioned she was going on another interview back home in London at her mother's hospital the week after.
 The six foot eight professional basketball player had suggested accompanying her.
 He had needed to tie up some loose ends anyway.
 He had needed to finish paperwork dealing with his father's death and possibly start the paperwork to sell the home in London.

 He had even offered boarding to her; although it would have been just as easy if she had made arrangements to board at home with her parents.
 But her heart skipped a beat for a moment when he had asked her to do so and she had agreed.

 Drew Granger took a sip of her coffee as she looked up at her dinner companion.
 She unconsciously hooked a loose strand of hair behind her ear.
 He took a sip of his own coffee.

 Two hours ago, Drew was surprised to see Phillip Martínez waiting outside of the hospital's lobby upon leaving the Associate Director's office after the long three-hour interview.
 She was about set to hail one of the taxis that were always stationed in front of the hospital when she saw the familiar blue vehicle.